ritawkward/data550-final-project/README.md

 -   `cd` to the "data550-final-project" directory
 -   Synchronize the package repository by running `make install`
 -   Run `make` to generate all output and report
+-   **IMPORTANT:** if you running into an error after running `make`, make sure you create an R project with my final project directory.
+Then it should be free of error by run `make install` and `make` again.

 ## Code Description